DPI-WE/setting-up-a-developer-environment/content.md

 ## (Windows Only) Installing a Linux operating system with Windows

+### Check if you have wsl enable
+1. Press the Start key on the keyboard to open the Start menu.
+2. Type “Turn Windows Features on or off” and press Enter.
+3. Find “Windows Subsystem for Linux” and check if it's enabled.
+If not click the box beside it and then ok to have it enabled (this will require a restart once the process is done)

 Open Windows powershell and run the command below (This will require a restart when its completed).

 ```powershell